trzsz/trzsz-go/README.md

 # trzsz-go
-trzsz is a simple file transfer tools, similar to lrzsz ( rz / sz ), and compatible with tmux.
+[trzsz](https://github.com/trzsz/trzsz) ( trz / tsz ) is a simple file transfer tools, similar to lrzsz ( rz / sz ), and compatible with tmux.

 ## Installation